Have you heard of the use of the psychedelic drug MDMA as an assisted therapy treatment for PTSD? Read on to learn more!

-This blog is about several poets who wrote poems about the stress of Winter and how they compare and contrast even though they were written in different time zones.
+This article is about several poets who wrote about the stress of winter and how they compare and contrast even though they were written in different time zones.

 This article is about how the Trump administration's plan for fighting the heroin abuse epidemic in comparison to Portugal's very different approach.

 This blog is about a Christian perspective of racism and prejudice in our modern day society.